Supasheet.

 from tasks;

-grant select on dashboards.tasks_by_status to authenticated;
+grant select on public.tasks_by_status to authenticated;

 Card 4 - Progress with Segments

--- View for card_4 (progress layout)
+-- Create view for card_4 (progress layout)

-create view dashboards.task_urgent_count as
+create or replace view public.task_urgent_count as

 select